infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 }
 ```

-In `Component heading` we are using the `typography` component but we are not using the default name but rather we are changing the attribute names from `typography` to `heading`.
+In the `heading` component we are using the `typography` component but we are not using the default component name.
+Instead, we are changing the attribute name from `typography` to `heading`.

 **Component heading-editor.js:**